-The CreativeLive community is full of incredibly talented individuals, with inspirational stories of how they started doing what they’re doing.
-One of them is Adrian Farr, a UK-based fashion and portrait photographer, who’s one of our Honor Roll members, a group of photographers who we think really stand out.
+The CreativeLive community is full of incredibly talented individuals, with inspirational stories of how they started doing what they’re doing – one of them is Adrian Farr, a UK-based fashion and portrait photographer.

 Adrian is such a compelling, inspirational person, so we decided to ask him some questions about who he is, how he got to where he is — and what advice he’d give to others.
 Here’s our interview.